minozheros/ImGui-Designer/.github/instructions/first.instructions.md

 - When suggesting code changes, explain your reasoning step-by-step.
 When suggesting code changes, provide the full updated code at the end.
 - Do small code changes incrementally, not large sweeping changes.
 - When debugging code, explain your reasoning step-by-step.
-- When suggesting code changes, ensure they are minimal and targeted to the specific issue.
+- When suggesting code changes, ensure they are minimal and targeted to the specific issue, but always strive for solutions that are robust, extendable, and suitable for production—not just minimal or illustrative demos.
 - When suggesting code changes, ensure they do not break existing functionality.
 - When suggesting code changes, ensure they are compatible with the existing codebase.
 - When suggesting code changes, ensure they follow the existing coding style and conventions.